Shimadzu Group Policy Regarding Conflict Minerals

 Requests to Suppliers

-- Shimadzu is holding a series of meetings to explain the Policy Regarding Conflict Minerals, with each meeting attended by representatives from about 500 companies.
-We ask suppliers to perform due diligence and, as much as possible, procure parts and materials from conflict-free smelters.
+- Presentations have been conducted to explain the Shimadzu Group Policy regarding Conflict Minerals to suppliers, with each presentation attended by representatives from about 500 companies.
+Suppliers are asked to perform due diligence through cooperation throughout the entire supply chain and to only procure parts and materials from conflict-free smelters.

 Conflict Minerals Survey

-If a smelter or refiner is judged inappropriate, we ask that the relevant suppliers cooperate in removing the inappropriate minerals from the supply chain for the applicable products, parts, and materials.
+If a smelter is judged inappropriate, we ask that the relevant suppliers cooperate in removing the inappropriate minerals from the supply chain for the applicable products, parts, and materials.